 - evidence of head lice

 If your child has a fever of 100 degrees or greater, they must be fever free without medication for 24 hours before returning to school.
-A child also needs to be free of diarrhea for 24 hours to return to school.
+A child also needs to be free of diarrhea and vomiting for 24 hours to return to school.

 If your child’s doctor diagnoses them with a communicable disease, please notify the school so we can notify parents of other students in the classroom if necessary.
 Communicable diseases include chicken pox, Coxsackie virus (hand, foot, mouth disease), croup, Pertussis (whooping cough), pink eye, pinworms, impetigo, fifth disease, hepatitis, flu, measles, mumps, meningitis, strep throat, lice, ringworm, and scabies.Learn about communicable diseases